Related articles

 3 καὶ ἀπέστειλεν τοὺς δούλους αὐτοῦ καλέσαι τοὺς κεκλημένους εἰς τοὺς γάμους, καὶ οὐκ ἤθελον ἐλθεῖν.

-3 And he sent his servants to call the wedding guests, and they would not come.
+3 And he sent his servants to call the invited ones to the wedding, and they didn’t want to come.

-4 Again he sent other servants, saying, “Tell the guests, ‘See, I have prepared my meal, my bulls and fattened beasts have been slaughtered and everything is ready: come to the wedding feast.'”
+4 Again he sent other servants, saying, “Tell the invited ones, ‘See, I have prepared my meal, my calves and fattened cattle have been slaughtered and everything is ready: come to the wedding feast.'”

 5 These, having paid no heed, departed, the one to his own field, the other to his trade;